opensourcefeed/opensourcefeed.github.io/important-dates.md

       <td>14</td>
       <td>Xfce</td>
       <td>30th March</td>
-      <td>1996-03-30</td>
+      <td>1997-02-18</td>
       <td>Xfce is a lightweight desktop environment for Unix-like operating systems.
 It is designed to be fast and low on system resources while remaining visually appealing.
+Development began in late 1996; the first public release is recorded in early 1997.
 Xfce uses GTK as its toolkit.</td>
     </tr>

     <tr>